230 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 Infosys is an Indian multinational corporation that provides business consulting, information technology, software engineering and outsourcing services.
-It has set a RE100 goal to go 100% by 2018.
+The company aims to go 100% renewable by 2020.

 Johnson & Johnson is the world’s largest and most broadly-based health care company, and its mission is to help people live longer, healthier and happier lives.
 Recognising the intrinsic link between a healthy environment and human health, the company wants to play its part in addressing climate change and has set a RE100 target to power all of its facilities with renewable energy by 2050.